jmw-phys/iNORG/README.md

     finished: fix the if_norg_imp mode, Now debug in this mode. next do : try to find the reason energy different with v1.0.07. tinking : The number of elerment is same as v1.0.07?

+Version: v1.0.23 @ 2023.04.07
+    finished: Now the v1.0.23 energy is same as v1.0.07. next do : try to fix with rotation imp. tinking : is it safe merge n_i↑n_j↓ and n_j↑n_i↓ in one term?